 - Airflow: As Airflow is a single-node cluster, data traffic among cluster nodes is not applicable to it.

 - Hadoop 2 (Hive) and Presto: Encrypting Communication within a Presto Cluster describes how to encrypt the data among Hadoop 2 (Hive) cluster nodes or Presto cluster nodes.

 - Spark: Encrypting and Authenticating Spark Data in Transit describes how to encrypt the data in transit on Spark cluster nodes.

 Isolating from Virtual Networks through AWS Virtual Private Clouds¶

 An AWS-VPC allows you to customize the network configuration and thus you have complete control over the virtual network.
 You can use IPv4 and IPv6 to securely and easily access resources and applications.Qubole supports configuring clusters in an AWS Virtual Private Cloud (VPC).
 It also supports AWS VPCs with private and public subnets.
 Configuring clusters in an AWS VPC with private and public subnets ensures the data security that is processed on the QDS platform.
 You can secure the data export/import from/to the QDS platform in VPCs.

 Enable Qubole tunnel server settings on the cluster when it is in a VPC unless you want to open the SSH port to the world.
-Create a ticket with Qubole Support to enable the Qubole tunnel server settings on the cluster.
+Tunneling with Bastion Nodes for Private Subnets in an AWS VPC lists the IP addresses of the Qubole tunnel servers.
 Once tunnelling is enabled on the cluster, it is automatically used for data export/import and running commands and so on as before.